Zalha-T/Zalha-T/README.md

 ###

-<p align="left">I'm an EXTEMELY humble and ambitious programmer from Bosnia and Herzegovina with a HUGE interest in the field of IT and many (hopefully successful) ideas</p>
+<p align="left">I'm an EXTREMELY humble and ambitious programmer from Bosnia and Herzegovina with a HUGE interest in the field of IT and many (hopefully successful) ideas</p>

 ###